culshoefer/codeCurriculum-gitbook/chapter2.md

     decide(getAction())

 def displayFind():
-  print("Please enter a string to see if it is in our list.") n = raw_input() # raw_input always interprets input as strings if isNameThere(n):
+  print "Please enter a string to see if it is in our list." n = raw_input()  # raw_input always interprets input as strings if isNameThere(n):
-    print("It is indeed in our list!")
+    print "It is indeed in our list!"
   else:
     print "Sorry, not known to me."

 def displayError():
-  print("Sorry, did not quite get that.")
+  print "Sorry, did not quite get that."

 def displayQuit():
-  print("Goodbye!")
+  print "Goodbye!"

 decide(getAction()) # actual program that we execute
 ```

 A couple of things here:
-1. Notice how the functions each show a single thought?
+1. Notice each function carries out a small step?
 This is crucial.
 Even if you only call your function a few times (or even once), it makes sense to keep functions **VERY** short (and by that we mean six lines or less, if possible).
-Oftentimes, what programmers do, they end up writing code and writing code and suddenly, they have a huge program with lots of duplicate code.
+Often programmers end up writing code over and over, resulting in a huge program with lots of duplicate code.
 On another note: Once they see their code later, they won't remember what they wrote because the code is so messy and complicated.
 In Computer Science slang, this is called *spaghetti code* or we say code has a *smell*.
 2. There are a couple of things in the above code that don't quite make sense.
 Can you spot these?
 How might you design a better program?
-Note: Here, it's not about who is right or wrong, but it is more about discussing what good code is about.
-So no final solution is provided.
+Note: Here, it's not about who is right or wrong, but about discussing what good code is about.
+Therefore no final solution is provided.

 ### Recursion
 Functions can actually call themselves!
 However, at some point, the function has to stop calling itself.
 Consider the following functions, which calculate the product of all numbers from 1 to n: